 If God is real and Jesus is the Son Of God, then neither The Christ nor His Father can be pleased with what this Christian nation has done to Native American Women and their children.
-Ignoring for a moment that European Christians in their invasion, plunder, and conquer of Indians also invaded, plundered, raped, and conquered Indian women and Indian Children.
-What this "Christian" nation did after the European invasion is equally appalling and represents the worse kind of human rights violations.
+We should not ignore for a moment that European Christians in their invasion, plunder, and conquer of Indian Land also invaded, plundered, raped, and conquered Indian women and Indian Children.
+But what this "Christian" nation did after the European invasion is equally appalling and represents the worse kind of human rights violations.
 America's anti-christian behavior towards Native Americans and the devastating results it has reeked on Indian women and Indian children has been nothing short of sinful.

 Marlon Brando, in protest to America's treatment of Native Americans, refused to appear at the Oscar Ceremony to accept a 1973 Oscar for his role in The Godfather.
 Instead, he asked Ms Sacheen Littlefeather, a Native American Woman who was also an aspiring actress, to read a two page handwritten letter he had written.
 However, Oscar Ceremony officials told Ms Litttlefeather she would be forcibly dragged off the stage if she spoke for more than 60 seconds.

 Part of the unfinished Oscar Speech Marlon Brando Ms Littlefeather was forced to leave out included these words.